smlopezza/FreeCodeCamp/README.md

 # FreeCodeCamp
-These are the files related with FreeCodeCamp
+These are the files related with FreeCodeCamp projects